Kong/docs.konghq.com/app/0.14.x/loadbalancing.md

 counterparts 1 and 2) would result in a structure with merely 3 entries, especially with a very small (or even 0) `ttl` value.

-- Some nameservers do not return all entries (due to UDP packet size) in those cases (for example Consul returns a maximum of 3) a given Kong node will only use the few upstream service instances provided by the nameserver.
-In this scenario, it is possible that the pool of upstream instances will be loaded inconsistently, because the Kong node is effectively unaware of some of the instances, due to the limited information provided by the nameserver.
+- Some nameservers do not return all entries due to UDP packet size (for example Consul returns a maximum of 3 DNS entries).
+In those cases, a given Kong worker (by default there is 1 Kong worker per CPU core) will only use the few upstream service instances provided by the nameserver.
+In this scenario, it is possible that the pool of upstream instances will be loaded inconsistently, because the Kong worker is effectively unaware of some of the upstream instances, due to the limited information provided by the nameserver.
-To mitigate this use a different nameserver, use IP addresses instead of names, or make sure you use enough Kong nodes to still have all upstream services being used.
+To mitigate this use a different nameserver, use IP addresses instead of names, or make sure you use enough Kong workers to still have all upstream services being used.

 - When the nameserver returns a `3 name error`, then that is a valid response